 - They keep family close.
 Aging parents and grandparents are kept nearby or in the home.
 This has been shown to lower mortality of children in the home as well.
 The blue zoners commit to a life partner as well, and invest in their children with time and affection.

 - They choose or are born into social circles committed to healthy behaviors.
 Okinawans, for example, create groups of five friends committed to each other for life in support of healthy behaviors.

 Persons in the blue zones naturally understand and put into practice the benefits of a social network (presumably without the use of computers).

-Focusing on adapting some of these habits is going to be my new tool for surviving the short, dark days.
+Focusing on adapting some of these habits is going to be my new tool for surviving the short, dark days and winter blues.
 There might be a 2019 resolution or two in there even.

 If you’re still reading this blog, I bet you have a blue zone habit or two in your life?
 We’d love to hear about your habits—either in progress or soon to be adopted.

 In the meantime, let’s meet at a solstice bonfire and celebrate, maybe with a glass of wine.
 Bring the spouse and kids!